openstreams/wflow/doc/wflow_sbm.rst

 References
 ----------

-.. [vertessy]  Vertessy, R.A. and H. Elsenbeer, “Distributed modelling of storm flow generation in an Amazonian rainforest catchment: effects of model parameterization,” Water Resources Research, vol. 35, no. 7, pp. 2173–2187, 1999.
+- Vertessy, R.A. and Elsenbeer, H., 1999, Distributed modelling of storm flow generation in an Amazonian rainforest catchment: effects of model parameterization, Water Resources Research, vol. 35, no. 7, pp. 2173–2187.
+- Brooks, R., and Corey, T., 1964, Hydraulic properties of porous media, Hydrology Papers, Colorado State University, 24, doi:10.13031/2013.
+40684.
+- Chow, V., Maidment, D. and Mays, L., 1988, Applied Hydrology.
+McGraw-Hill Book Company, New York.

-..
-[Finnegan] Noah J. Finnegan et al 2005 Controls on the channel width of rivers: Implications for modeling fluvial incision of bedrock"
+- Finnegan, N.J., Roe, G., Montgomery, D.R., and Hallet, B., 2005, Controls on the channel width of rivers: Implications for modeling fluvial incision of bedrock, Geology, v.
+33; no. 3; p.
+229–232; doi: 10.1130/G21171.1.

-..
-[Wigmosta] Wigmosta, M. S., L. J. Lane, J. D. Tagestad, and A. M. Coleman (2009), Hydrologic and erosion models to assess land use and management practices affecting soil erosion, Journal of Hydrologic Engineering, 14(1), 27-41.
+- Wigmosta, M. S., L. J. Lane, J. D. Tagestad, and A. M. Coleman, 2009, Hydrologic and erosion models to assess land use and management practices affecting soil erosion, Journal of Hydrologic Engineering, 14(1), 27-41.

 wflow_sbm module documentation
 ------------------------------